kermitt2/grobid/doc/Grobid-service.md

 |---		|---				  |---					 |---			|---			|--- 						|
 | POST, PUT	| application/x-www-form-urlencoded | application/xml  	| affiliations | required	| sequence of affiliations+addresses to be parsed as raw string|

-You can test this service with the **curl** command lines, for instance parsing of a raw affiliation string:
+You can test this service with the **cURL** command lines, for instance parsing of a raw affiliation string:
 ```bash
 curl -X POST -d "affiliations=Stanford University, California, USA" localhost:8070/api/processAffiliations
 ```